-AI as a solution for Healthcare
+AI, a Game-Changer for Healthcare

-AI as a solution for Healthcare
+AI, a Game-Changer for Healthcare

 Point of view — The current healthcare landscape is shaped by AI’s potential to enhance diagnosis, treatments, and remote care through the leveraging of integrated data—a fabulous opportunity that also comes with ethical and regulatory challenges.